Sea Save Foundation History

 2013, Official attendees for CITES in Bangkok, Thailand.
 Successfully lobbied to get Porbeagle sharks, manta rays, oceanic whitetip sharks, and hammerhead sharks placed under the protection of Appendix II.
 This limits international trade of these animals and increases scrutiny of the current population.

-2013, “Stand Behind CITES” Petition – When Japan, Yemen, Guyana, Denmark and Iceland decided not to adhere to the global CITES mandate to place marine megafauna under protection.
-We launched a petition calling on President Obama to invoke the Pelly Amendment to the Fishermen’s Protective Act and thereby begin the process of applying trade sanctions against these countries.
+2013, “Stand Behind CITES” Petition – When Japan, Yemen, Guyana, Denmark and Iceland decided not to adhere to the global CITES mandate to place marine megafauna under protection, we launched a petition calling on President Obama to invoke the Pelly Amendment to the Fishermen’s Protective Act and thereby begin the process of applying trade sanctions against these countries.

 2013, Dive for a Difference (D4D) was launched.
 Sea Save Foundation called on the army of SCUBA divers around the world to use their cameras to capture images that would showcase the beauty, record the behavior and stand witness to the destruction of global marine ecosystems.

-2012, Shark Protection Public Service Announcement – First edition of the music video of “Big Blue Town” written and performed by Stephanie Quayle
+2012, Shark Protection Public Service Announcement – First edition of the music video of “Big Blue Town” written and performed by Stephanie Quayle.

-2012, Joined Costa Rica Coalition “El Frente” and successfully modified government structure to stop conflict of interest that hurt national park service.
+2012, Joined Costa Rica Coalition “El Frente” and successfully modified government structure to stop conflict of interest that hurt the national park service.
 Our primary objective was to protect Cocos Island.

 2012, Wave Rave was launched a global celebration and education day for oceans.
 Participants included dive clubs, schools, and families.
 Over 250 events were held worldwide.